- Last Updated – April 27, 2023 – 07:14 AM GMT

 The pandemic significantly broadened the gap between the working-class and the rich, adding $5 trillion in the wealth of the billionaires.
 And Zuckerberg got his slice of the cake, a $35 billion surge in his net worth.
 He added $22 billion USD to his net worth in 2021.
 Mark Zuckerberg’s net worth reached its all-time-high of $142 billion in September 2021 and the next month, came “meta”.
 Zuckerberg changed Facebook’s name to meta.
 Meta showed some bad effects during those few months of 2021.
 Following that, Zuckerberg ended that year with $127 billion.
 However, the worse from Meta was yet to come.

-As of the last time, this article was updated; on December 21, 2022, Zuckerberg was worth $44.5 billion USD.
+As of the last time this article was updated, which was April 27, 2023, Zuckerberg was worth $77.1 billion USD.
 Dumping money into the Metaverse looked bad, and the investors have spoken about it with their selloffs.
-Zuckerberg has lost 98 Billion dollars since September 2021.
-And in 2022 alone, Zuckerberg has lost more money than the total net worth of some prominent billionaires.
-Warren Buffet is one of them.
-S&P500 has been crashing since the very first trading week of 2022.
-Zuckerberg’s Meta has had the worst time among all the falling stocks.
+S&P500 crashed since the very first trading week of 2022.
+Zuckerberg’s Meta had the worst time among all the falling stocks.
+However, Q1 2023 was a true lifeline for Zuckerberg’s ultimate net-worth source, Meta, with stocks rising by 20%.

 It’s true that there is no single billionaire in existence whose net worth was always stable.
-This year, Jeff Bezos has lost $50 billion and Elon Musk has lost $66 billion.
-But the 450% decline in Mark Zuckerberg’s net worth in a year is historical.
+Last year, Jeff Bezos lost a whooping $85 billion, and Elon Musk lost $182 billion.
+But the 450% decline in Mark Zuckerberg’s net worth in a year was historical.

 November 30, 2022 Update to the article – Mark Zuckerberg’s Meta has been fined $276 Million in Europe for a data-scraping leak.
 Although this does not have a present impact on Zuckerberg’s net worth, it does show that his company is not immune to the consequences of improper data handling practices.
 Even after 4 years of the Cambridge Analytica scandal, privacy issues still exist in the company.
 The European Union has been taking a hard stance against companies that fail to properly protect user data.
 This fine is a reminder that technology companies need to take data privacy seriously.
 With consistent privacy concerns, Mark Zuckerberg’s net worth drop could continue further.